jonathanj2601/Project_Ex1/README.md

 - "" (empty string)
 - null
 ## Features
-I've got 6 functions that are necessary to do all the calculations:
+I've got 6 functions that are necessary to do all the calculations.Those functions are in class 'Ex1' :
 - Converter
 - number2Int
 - isNumber